orange-alien/ja-docs-8.x/original-en/notifications.md

                 ->route('slack', 'https://hooks.slack.com/services/...')
                 ->notify(new InvoicePaid($invoice));

-If you would like to provide the receipient's name when sending an on-demand notification to the `mail` route, you may provide an array that contains the email address as the key and the name as the value of the first element in the array:
+If you would like to provide the recipient's name when sending an on-demand notification to the `mail` route, you may provide an array that contains the email address as the key and the name as the value of the first element in the array:

     Notification::route('mail', [
         'barrett@example.com' => 'Barrett Blair',